 Dr. Bruce Bradley is director of the experimental archaeology masters program at the University of Exeter (UK) and has extensive experience with Stone Age technologies and experimental archaeology.
 He is involved in a variety of research projects including the Upper Palaeolithic of Russia and France, horse domestication in Central Asia, early peopling of the New World and prehistoric pueblo archaeology of the American Southwest.
 Bruce is also active in bringing his archaeological interests to the public through presentations, teaching and participation in documentaries.

-Pete Bostrum operates the Lithic Casting Laboratory, a world-class artifact replication facility in Troy, Ill.
-Bostrum has replicated thousands of the finest and most important artifacts from around the world and is an avid participant in the archaeological community.
+Pete Bostrom operates the Lithic Casting Laboratory, a world-class artifact replication facility in Troy, Ill.
+Bostrom has replicated thousands of the finest and most important artifacts from around the world and is an avid participant in the archaeological community.